MorexV3CAGE/Barley_promoterome/README.md

-# Morex_CAGE_Additional_contents
+# MorexV3 Genomics
-Repository for all figures and supplemental data associated with the barley promoterome project.
+Repository for all figures and supplemental data associated with our barley project.